Diner eats meet Broadway dreams! Servers sing their hearts out while you dine. A true Times Square spectacle.

 Important Note

-The food quality is often described as mediocre and overpriced, and long lines can be expected, especially during peak times.
-It is primarily an entertainment venue, not a culinary destination.
+The food is generally considered to be mediocre and overpriced, and lines can be long.
+It is primarily recommended for the entertainment value rather than a high-quality dining experience.

 Positive"Ellen's Stardust is recommended as a perfect option, followed by Serendipity or other suggestions for dessert."